 During menopause, estrogen levels decline, and this imbalance is the cause of weight gain.
-The low levels of estrogen promote fat storage in the belly area, as visceral fat.
-Visceral fat has been linked to many health issues, including heart disease and type 2 diabetes.
+Lower estrogen levels promote fat storage in the belly area, as visceral fat.
+Visceral fat has been linked to many health issues, including heart disease and Type II diabetes.

-It seems menopausal weight gain is unavoidable, but before you seek comfort in that chocolate bar, there are healthier options.
+It seems menopausal weight gain is unavoidable, but there are healthier options before you seek comfort in that chocolate bar.

 Reducing carbs intake helps in the reduction of belly fat.
 Replace them with proteins, healthy fat and vegetables.
-As we get older, our caloric intake needs tend to decrease, so prioritise nutritious food over everything else.
+As we age, our calorie intake tends to decrease, so prioritise nutritious food over everything else.
 A high-fibre diet that includes flaxseeds is also recommended.